lume/lume/packages/lume/docs/guide/install.md

 # Install

-There following describes ways to install and start using Lume with or without build tools.
+The following describes ways to install and start using LUME with or without build tools.

-If you're a new to development and are not yet familiar with [how to use a terminal command line](https://www.davidbaumgold.com/tutorials/command-line/), then the following [Global install](#global-install-easiest) will be the easiest way for you to get started.
+If you're a new to development and are not yet familiar with [how to use a terminal command line](https://www.davidbaumgold.com/tutorials/command-line/), then the following [Global install](#global-install-easiest) method will be the easiest way for you to get started with the most minimal knowledge required.

-The non-global installation requires basic understanding of the command line and command line tools for managing code, and is better suited for bigger or longer-term applications that require modular code organization.
+The non-global install methods require basic understanding of the command line and command line tools for managing code, and is better suited for bigger or longer-term applications that require modular code organization.

+## Install methods

+First you will want to get the LUME code into your project using one of the following methods.

-## Global install (easiest)
+### Global install (easiest)

 The easiest way to get started is by placing a `<script>` tag into an HTML page in order to load `LUME` as a global variable.
 This requires no build